svetanguyen/portfolio-2.0/README.md

 # My portfolio

 ### Hi there!
-My name is Sveta, I'm a frontend developer, and this is a repo of my portfolio.
+This is a repo for my portfolio as a frontend developer.
 You can check out some more information about me and some of my works there!

 ---